-Every student in America should be able to get a quality education, from early childhood through college, regardless of his or her race, zip code, or learning ability.
+Every student in America should have the opportunity to receive a high-quality education, from early childhood through college, regardless of race, zip code, or learning ability.
 Education is a personal issue for me – my mother was a teacher, my wife works in education, and as a parent of two school-age boys, I spend time helping with homework and attending parent-teacher conferences.
 And as someone who is still paying off college loans, I know the all-too-familiar feeling that families face when trying to figure out how to make college an affordable reality.
-That’s why I asked to be a member of the committee on Health, Education, Labor and Pensions in the Senate – so I can be at the center of debates about our nation’s commitment to education.
+That’s why I wanted to be a member of the committee on Health, Education, Labor and Pensions in the Senate – so I could be at the center of debates about our nation’s commitment to education for all.

-As one of the youngest members of the Senate, I spend a lot of time focusing on ways to make it easier for students and families to pay for college.
+As one of the youngest members of the Senate, I spend a lot of time focusing on ways to make it easier for students and families to pay for college, as well as ensure that all students leave post-secondary programs better off than they started.
 We need to revolutionize the way we think about higher education.
 I support efforts to lower borrowing costs and allow more students to refinance loans to lower rates.
 But I also believe that our higher education system is broken at its core.
-Costs are out of control, and too many colleges, especially the for-profit institutions, are handing out degrees that aren’t worth the money students put into them.
-That’s why I introduced the College Affordability and Innovation Act – legislation that for the first time will promote true innovations that will dramatically reduce cost (like granting degrees upon the achievement of competency in a major rather than the number of credits earned) and finally start withholding federal funding from sham schools that promise degrees in worthless subjects without a clear path to a career.
-To further tackle this growing phenomenon of hedge fund-run for-profit schools, I introduced the Students Before Profits Act, which would hold executives of fraud schools personally responsible when they market worthless degrees and collect federal grant and loan dollars to pad their pockets.
+Costs are out of control, and too many colleges – especially for-profit institutions – are handing out degrees that aren’t worth the money students put into them.
+That’s why I published a groundbreaking policy paper on how the federal government can establish and strengthen broad-based accountability among higher education institutions so that students know the value of the degrees they are pursuing and we hold institutions accountable for poor student outcomes.
+Along with improving the quality of our higher education system, I believe every student should be able to afford a degree, which is why I am a cosponsor of the College for All Act, which would make public colleges and universities tuition-free for working families and significantly reduce student debt.